pulumi-demos/pulumi-deployments/ts-aws-api-lambda-eventbridge-lambda-dynamodb/README.md

 ## Pulumi Service UI Focused Demo

+**NOTE** The `dev` branch in the repo is deleted after merge to keep things clean.
+Therefore, you can only trust that the `main` branch and, by extension, the `prod` stack is available to update or destroy.

-* Go to the desired `deployment-api-gateway` stack and select Actions and run an action.
+* Go to the `deployment-api-gateway/prod` stack and select Actions and run an action.
-* Go to the desired `deployment-lambda-eventbridge-dyndb` stack (make sure it's the same as the api-gateway stack (e.g. `dev` or `prod`) and select Actions and run and action.
+* Go to the `deployment-lambda-eventbridge-dyndb/prod` stack and run an action.
 * Be sure to destroy the stacks when done.

 ## Github/PR Based Demo